chadha19/chadha19/README.md

-- 👋 Hey, you can call me Ayush!
-- I’m interested in learning more about coding and doing passion projects.
+- I am open to contributing towards open-source and large scale coding projects.
 - You can email me at ayushchadha19@gmail.com!